Paola Marignani: Scientific career

 Marignani is known for research in tumor-suppressing proteins, notably LKB1.
 In 2001, Marignani discovered the first binding partner of LKB1, specifically SMARCA4, a chromatin remodeling protein.
 In subsequent studies, Marignani discovered that LKB1 regulates estrogen receptors in breast tissue.
 Her further research led to the discovery that LKB1 expression in HER2+ breast cancer is reduced or lost.
 This discovery led to the development of a HER2/ErbB2 mouse model where lkb1 expression was re-engineered.
 The resulting mice developed mammary tumors quicker than control mice, and the tumors were hyperactive for mTOR and cancer metabolism.
 Marignani combines technologies such as single-cell transcriptomics and machine learning to interrogate disease processes and discover targeted therapies in the framework of precision medicine.
+She is a researcher in the Marathon of Hope Cancer Centres Network, a national network of institutions launched by the Terry Fox Research Institute in 2019 to advance precision oncology research.

 Marignani also researches disparities in cancer incidence and outcomes within a Black Canadian community in South Shelburne, Nova Scotia.
 This initiative is part of a broader project funded by the New Frontiers in Research Fund, and seeks to shed light on historical and ongoing systemic issues related to healthcare access and quality.

 In addition to funding from Breast Cancer Canada for her research in identifying unique markers associated with HER2+ breast cancer recurrence, Marignani has also been funded by NSERC, CIHR, and the Canadian Foundation for Innovation.
 She has also been awarded for Excellence in Cancer Research by the Canadian Cancer Society.

 Marignani's earlier research focused on understanding the molecular changes to signaling molecules resulting from polyunsaturated fatty acid incorporation into lipid membranes.
 She discovered that the integration of eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) into lipid membranes altered diacylglycerol profiles in murine macrophages, which could lead to downstream changes in signaling events.